-The Compensation Committee meets regularly, and did so in 2021 as well.
+The Compensation Committee meets regularly, and did so in 2018 as well.
 All bonuses for NEOs and senior executives are reviewed and approved by the Compensation Committee.
-As noted above, the Compensation Committee determined it to be in the interests of the Company to adopt a PRSU Plan and DSU Plan, as discussed above.
+As noted above, the Compensation Committee determined it to be in the interests of the Company to adopt a PRSU Plan, as discussed above.
 This addition, as well as the Company's changes to its executive compensation over the past several years, reflect an increasing level of variable performance based pay versus fixed compensation.

-The Compensation Committee has concluded that the Company's senior executive team has performed well, and that the Company had performed in general very well operationally and strategically over the past several years, achieving corporate goals and business objectives approved by the Company's Board of Directors, in an always challenging automotive environment, including the most recent COVID-19 pandemic.
+The Compensation Committee has concluded that the Company's senior executive team has performed well, and that the Company had performed in general very well operationally and strategically over the past several years, achieving corporate goals and business objectives approved by the Company's Board of Directors, in an always challenging automotive environment.
 The Company has been one of the fastest growing automotive parts suppliers in the world over the past decade, led by its executive team.
-In 2020 and 2021, the Company, despite the negative impact of the COVID-19 pandemic, and global semi-conductor chip shortage, and related shutdowns, performed very well.
-See also discussion under "Performance Graph" below.
+In 2018, the Company achieved record adjusted earnings and improved operating performance significantly.
+See also discussion under Performance Graph below.